Simplex QP-based methods for minimizing a conic quadratic objective over polyhedra: Computational experiments

 \subsubsection{Effect of the nonlinearity parameter $\Omega$.}

 We now study the effect of changing the nonlinearity parameter $\Omega$.
 Tables \ref{tab:contCard1000} and \ref{tab:contGrid30} show the total solution time in seconds, the total number of simplex or barrier iterations, and the number of QPs solved in cardinality (1000 variables) and path instances (1760 variables), respectively.
 Each row represents the average over five instances for a rank ($r$) and density($\alpha$) configuration and algorithm used.
-For each parameter choice the fastest algorithm is highlighted in bold. { \arraystretch{0.75}
+For each parameter choice the fastest algorithm is highlighted in bold.
+Figure~\ref{fig:performanceCont} also shows the total number of instances solved within the given time limit for each instance class. { \arraystretch{0.75}

 } { \arraystretch{0.75}

 }